-- Submit claims in a timely manner, monthly or every few months, to the FSA Program Administrative Office. - Payment is issued on a monthly basis.
-Claims Forms must be received by the last day of the month to be processed for that month. - There is no reimbursement of claims before service is actually provided. - There is no reimbursement for expenses incurred while you and/or your spouse are not at work (e.g., sick leave, annual leave, maternity leave, summer vacation, etc.). - The total amount of expenses on DeCAP Claims Forms must be \$50 or greater, unless your account balance is less than \$50. - Receipts and billing statements are not needed for DeCAP; however, you should keep them for your records. - Spouse who is self-employed must provide description of occupation on letterhead stationery; or without letterhead stationery, notarization is required.
+- Submit claims in a timely manner, monthly or every few months, to the FSA Program Administrative Office via FSA secure e-mail at https://nyc-fsa.leapfile.net or, send claims via regular mail to the FSA Administrative Office at the address on pg.
+5. - Payment is issued on a monthly basis.
+Claim Forms must be received by the 15th day of the month to be processed for that month. - There is no reimbursement of claims before service is actually rendered.
+Please note that claims cannot be submitted for any future dates, even if the payment is pre-paid or on-going throughout the year.
+A claim for each claim period must be submitted after the dependent care services have been incurred, completed and paid. - There is no reimbursement for expenses incurred while you and/or your spouse are not at work (e.g., sick leave, annual leave, maternity leave, summer vacation, etc.). - The total amount of expenses on DeCAP Claims Forms must be \$50 or greater, unless your account balance is less than \$50. - Receipts and billing statements are not needed for DeCAP; however, you should keep them for your records. - Spouse who is self-employed must provide description of occupation on letterhead stationery; or without letterhead stationery, notarization is required.